Pork pie: Variations

 Smaller, 8 to 13 cm, varieties, sometimes branded as a "picnic pie", often have additional ingredients added to the filling such as apples, pickles and bacon.

 In some cases the solid pastry top is replaced by a pastry lattice, allowing the meat filling to be seen.
 A recent development is to have a layer of Branston pickle inserted under the lattice crust.
 Occasionally the top crust is dispensed with altogether in favour of a layer of cranberries sealed into place with aspic.

+A huntsman pork pie is made up of pork, chicken and a top layer of stuffing.